anadi-chauhan-454/Two-Stage-CMOS-Operational-Amplifier-Design-/README.md

 # Slew Rate Measurement

-Transient analysis was carried out to analyze the large signal response of the amplifier.
+Transient simulation was performed to evaluate the large-signal response of the operational amplifier.

-The slew rate is given by:
+The slew rate represents the **maximum rate of change of the output voltage** and is defined as:

-SR = dVout / dt
+SR = dVout/dt
+A step input was applied to the non-inverting input using a pulse source while grounding the other input.
+The output waveform was then analyzed to determine the steepest slope of the voltage transition.

-Slew rate:
+Measured slew rate:
-~20 V/µs
+~3.4 V/µs**

-This is consistent with the calculated slew rate:
+This value is consistent with the theoretical relationship:
 SR ≈ I / Cc
+where:
+I = bias current available to charge the compensation capacitor
+Cc = Miller compensation capacitor
+The measured result reflects the current-limited charging and discharging of the compensation capacitor in the second gain stage.

 ## Simulation Tools